abdullah-ch/devportfolio/README.md

 # Contributing 💡

 If you can help us with these.
 Please don't hesitate to open an [pull request](https://github.com/mkumail1/therealmvp.dev/pulls) or [issue](https://github.com/mkumail1/therealmvp.dev/issues).

+# Big shoutout to

+- A lot of UI inspiration was taken from [Ashutosh](https://github.com/ashutosh1919/masterPortfolio) but his portfolio did very poor with the SEO.
+Usage of components like **Hash Routers** and **Splash screens** at the initial loading badly affected the SEO so this portfolio site is solely made to be optimized for Good Google and other search engine SEO and pays the role of a portfolio site to its fulllest.